Dustin Moskovitz: Facebook (2004–2008)

 Four people, three of whom were roommates—Mark Zuckerberg, Eduardo Saverin, Chris Hughes, and Dustin Moskovitz—founded Facebook in their Harvard University dorm room in February 2004.
 Originally called thefacebook.com, it was intended as an online directory of all Harvard's students to help residential students identify members of other residences.
 In June 2004, Zuckerberg, Hughes and Moskovitz took a year off from Harvard and moved Facebook's base of operations to Palo Alto, and hired eight employees.
 They were later joined by Sean Parker.
 At Facebook, Moskovitz was the company's first chief technology officer and then vice president of engineering.

-Asana (2008–present)
+Asana (2008–2025)

 On October 3, 2008, Moskovitz announced that he was leaving Facebook to form a new company called Asana with Justin Rosenstein, an engineering manager at Facebook.
 Asana's mission is to improve the efficiency of office workers, providing them with a tool to manage and track projects and tasks.
-Moskovitz has remained CEO, with Rosenstein now serving as board member and advisor.
+Moskovitz served as CEO, with Rosenstein as board member and advisor.
 In September 2020, Asana went public at a market value of about $5.5 billion in a direct listing.

-In March 2025, Moskovitz announced his intention to retire from the company and transition to a chairman role once the company's board finds a replacement CEO.
+In June 2025, Moskovitz stepped down as CEO and transitioned to Board Chair.
 Around that time, he held a 53% stake in the company.